jeremiah-c-leary/vhdl-style-guide/docs/loop_statement_rules.rst

 |phase_6| |error| |case| |case_label|

-This rule checks the proper case of the label on a for loop.
+This rule checks the proper case of the label on a loop statement.

 Refer to the section `Configuring Uppercase and Lowercase Rules <configuring.html#configuring-uppercase-and-lowercase-rules>`_ for information on changing the default case.